 Kids, More Than Anything, Want To Feel Loved

-Izaak’s response to receving his memory book made me realize that more than anything he likes making memories with the ones he loves.
+Izaak’s response to receiving his memory book made me realize that more than anything he likes making memories with the ones he loves.
 He’s excited this week for his friends birthday party and I think overall that he really just enjoys the company of other people and the emotion of love.
 He cherishes that memory book because he loved making those memories.
-To him, that memory book is a reminder of cherished time spent together with family.
+To him, that memory book is a reminder of cherished time spent together and making memories with family.

 “If you want your children to turn out well, spend twice as much time with them and half as much money.”
 Abigail Van Buren